-- ❖ 30 neuropsychological patients (28 stroke). - Four tasks were included (Fig.1) - ❖ Task1: face orientation participants had to judge the orientation of faces (self faces, faces of a familiar other, or faces of a stranger). - ❖ Task2: face categorisation participants were required to group faces into familiar (their own faces and faces of a familiar other) or unfamiliar categories. - ❖ Task3: cross task the stimuli were identical to tasks 1 and 2, but participants had to judge which element of a cross (horizontal vs. vertical) was longer while ignoring faces in the background. - ❖ Task4: rule funding and switching (BCoS battery) participants were asked to predict the next move of a black dot (e.g., toward a red or a blue square?).
+- ✤ 30 neuropsychological patients (28 stroke). - Four tasks were included (Fig.1) - ✤ Task1: face orientation participants had to judge orientation of faces (self faces, faces of a the familiar other, or faces of a stranger). - Task2: face categorisation participants were required to group faces into familiar (their own faces and faces of a familiar other) or unfamiliar categories. - Task3: cross task the stimuli were identical to tasks and 2, but participants had to judge which element of a cross (horizontal vs. vertical) was longer while ignoring faces in the background. - ✤ Task4: rule funding and switching (BCoS battery) participants were asked to predict the next move of a black dot (e.g., toward a red or a blue square?). - Measures - Self-bias was indexed by the difference in performance between the self and familiar others; hyper-, normal or hypo- self bias was defined in contrast to the scores in 30 age and gender matched healthy controls.